turingschool/backend-curriculum-site/module1/lessons/intermediate_enumerables.md

 **CFU:** What is the return value of `sort_by`?

-### all?
+## all?

 And now, for something completely different.

 We're going to look at one of the enumerables that returns a simple true or false.
-This is always indicated by the method ending with a '?'.
+This is  indicated by the method ending with a '?'.

 Let's look at the name of this enumerable, `all?`.
 Under the hood, it's an enumerable with a conditional in the block.
 If **every** item in a collection returns `true` when going through the block, the entire method returns `true`.
 Otherwise, it will return `false`.